MicrosoftDocs/minecraft-creator/creator/Documents/CreateNPCs.md

 ![NPC Editor Interface](Media\NPCs\LearningPortal_NPCEditor.PNG)

-You can also add dialog for your NPC to give players more information about the commands they will execute or deliver story details.
-For more information, see [NPC dialog](/minecraft/creator/Documents/NPCDialogue).
+You can also add dialogue for your NPC to give players more information about the commands they will execute or deliver story details.
+For more information, see [NPC Dialogue Command](/minecraft/creator/Documents/NPCDialogue).

 ## Change NPC skins